Successful care of orphaned kittens requires a regular schedule of feeding, elimination, playing, and sleeping in a safe and healthy environment.

 - Cover the heating pad with a waterproof material (plastic).

-- Line the box with disposable diapers or newspaper.
+- Line the box with disposable diapers or newspapers.

 - The Heating pad should only cover 1/2 of the bottom of the box.
-Let rest of heating pad go upside of the box.
-This allows the kittens to get off heating pad if gets too hot.
+Let the rest of the heating pad go upside of the box.
+This allows the kittens to get off the heating pad if gets too hot.